psycopg/psycopg2/doc/src/cursor.rst

         The time zone factory used to handle data types such as :sql:`TIMESTAMP WITH TIME ZONE`.
 It should be a `~datetime.tzinfo` object.
-A few implementations are available in the `psycopg2.tz` module.
+Default is `datetime.timezone`.

+        .. versionchanged:: 2.9
+            previosly the default factory was `psycopg2.tz.FixedOffsetTimezone`.

     .. method:: nextset()